Try our New Student Special: $65 for 1 month of unlimited classes!

 “Be Life Moving Towards Life” - Adrienne Marie Brown

-At MassArt, I was introduced to other weirdos like me, who wanted to rebel and challenge the status quo through various artistic mediums.
-We’d stay up all night, painting the town (literally).
-As a community, we believed that art had the power to transform, and that belief carried me through many more years of living in San Francisco as an art teacher, printmaker, dance and yoga teacher.
+At MassArt, I found fellow weirdos who believed, like I did, that art could challenge the status quo and be transformative.
+That belief carried me through years in San Francisco as an art teacher, printmaker, dance and yoga teacher.

 To reorient to the question, “Am I moving towards death or am I moving towards life?”